scalalandio/chimney/docs/docs/supported-transformations.md

       // val source = new Source("value", 512)
       // partial.Result.fromValue(new Target(source.getA(), source.getB()))
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableBeanGetters
+      .buildTransformer
     ```

 Flag `.enableBeanGetters` will allow macros to consider methods which are: